brunerd/shui/README.md

 -B "n"			all: beep n number of times

--c "name/number"	button: specify the cancel button by name or number
+-c "name/number"	button: specify the cancel button by name or number (use with alert and buttons named "Cancel")

 -d "name/number"	button: default button name or number (0 will suppress Applescript OK button default if -b not specified) -d "<Folder Path>"	file/folder: default location (Unix Path), using ~ will resolve to the console user's home folder